COOK VEGAN, GET HEALTHY, BE HAPPY!

 We will be using terms like pinch, glug and handful.
-Polite Reminder – Please apply common sense whenever possible (not just in the kitchen).
+Polite Reminder – Please apply common sense whenever possible.
 I have big hands and love wine.
-My handfuls and glugs are larger than most.
+My handfuls and glugs may be larger than most.
 Otherwise we try and keep things in British metric, grams and kilograms.

 Chopping things.
-Please, please, please, watch your fingers!
+Use sharp knives and please, please, please, watch your fingers!
 Tuck them in.
 Another tip from experience, wine and knives do not mix.
 The recipes suggest cutting into small, medium or large chunks/ slices.
 Refer to above ‘Polite Reminder’.
 Normally I’ll chop things into random shapes, just to keep things interesting.
-They most certainly don’t need to be neat, but things like onions, chillies, garlic, ginger etc, the core ingredients of dishes, need to be chopped evenly and quite fine.
+They most certainly don’t need to be neat, but things like onions, chilies, garlic, ginger etc, the core ingredients of dishes, mainly need to be chopped evenly and quite fine.
 We’ll explain things at the time…….

 Salt.
 We try not to use much.
-Some sea salt is amazing tasting stuff and not bad for you, but most salts are terrible.
-We have found that you get use to food without salt and other flavours are actually accentuated.
+Some sea salt is amazing tasting stuff and not too bad for you, but most cheaper salts are not good.
+We have found that you get use to food with low salt levels and other flavours are actually accentuated.
 Try reducing your intake over time.
-You get all the salts you need in the food you eat, unless you happen to be sweating profusely for many days.
+The thing is, we actually get all the salts we need in natural foods, unless you happen to be sweating profusely for many days.

-When baking cakes/reads etc, pay more attention to the measurements.
+When baking cakes/reads etc, please pay more attention to the measurements.

 If you try a recipe, please leave us some feedback.
 It would really make our day.
 Even better, send us your improvements and ideas.
 We’d love some new recipes to play with.

-Cooking is like anything, with some effort and enthusiasm, expect great results!
+Cooking is like anything, with some effort and enthusiasm, we can expect great results!